mbourque/creo_nc_tools/developers_guide.md

     - 1/8" Drill
     - C Drill
     - 1/2" Bull Nose Mill .03 Radius
-    - 25 mm Endmill
+    - 25mm Endmill

-- For tools, assign parameters:
+- For parameter xml tools, assign parameters:
   - CUTTER_DIAM
   - FLUTE_LENGTH
   - NUM_OF_TEETH
   - TOOL_MATERIAL
   - TOOL_COMMENT
-  - Speeds and feeds using AXIAL_DEPTH and RADIAL_DEPTH when possible
+  - Speeds and feeds using MATERIAL, ROUGHING, FINISHING, AXIAL_DEPTH and RADIAL_DEPTH when possible

 - For solid tools:
   - Create a coordinate system named `tip` at the end of the tool, Z pointing upward into the tool.
   - Create a coordinate system named `shank` at the top of the tool shank, aligned with `tip`.
   - Suppress flute geometry and use family tables to control flute count.
   - For lathe tools, place the `tip` csys at the center of the tool nose radius.
-  - Assign proper materials (carbide, high-speed steel, etc.).
+  - Assign proper materials (carbide, hss, etc.).
   - Use intent edges as much as possible
   - Create parameters for cutter_diam and length and use rekations to drive geometry.
 This allows the tool to adjust from editing the tool through cutting tools dialog display.
   - Do not use subassemblies for solid tools, they wont simulate properly.